View courses in

 History, concepts, and methods of contemporary urban and regional planning practice.
 Governmental, nonprofit, and private settings of professional planning; plans, research, and policy development; uses and implementation of planning.
 Political analysis of planning issues, such as comprehensiveness, public interest, advocacy, negotiation, and future orientation.
 Case materials drawn from redevelopment, growth management, land use conflicts, and service delivery.

-MET UA 521: Environmental Law
+MET UA 521: Environmental Law and Policy

 Principles and status of environmental law for pollution control and environmental improvement.
 Impact statements, resource conservation and protection, growth management.
 Emphasis on air, water, land, and hazardous waste issues.
 Environmental, economic, and other policy relationships.
 Case materials and court decisions.